denverdelamasa/denverdelamasa/README.md

-# 👋 Hi, I'm Denver De La Masa
+# 👋 Hi, I'm Denver Dela Masa

 > “I am always doing what I cannot do yet, in order to learn how to do it.”
 > — Vincent van Gogh